Course Details

 • Participate in a night search operation

-Demonstrate recovery and stand down procedures
+Demonstrate recovery and stand down procedures:

 • Complete operational documentation